HGV Medical

 -

-The DVLA advise the doctor to look for signs of drug or alcohol use.
-If concerns arise about drug or alcohol use, then you will not meet the HGV medical requirements and are likely not to be issued with an HGV driving licence.
+If concerns are identified, you will not meet the medical requirements and are unlikely to be issued an HGV licence.

 -